Asahi Pentax Digital Spotmeter - Vintage Exposure Meters

 The Pentax Spotmeter V has an enormous viewfinder that dwarfs the size of the digital Pentax and Minolta meters.
 That comes with the disadvantage of being larger and it is an analog meter, so it is best suited to landscape photography.

 Around the front lens of the Pentax Digital spot meter are two rings to calculate camera exposure settings based on a given exposure reading.
+Many photographers prefer being able to see the entire dynamic range on a scale than needing to menu dive.

 The front dial is used for ASA and shutter speed.
 There is an ASA index, ASA scale, and shutter speed scale.